Program evaluation and development

 Learn more about the model:

-To encourage self-reflection and continuous improvement, the PPEP relies on the PDSA (plan-do-study-adjust) model to guide registrant quality improvement.
+To encourage self-reflection and continuous improvement, PEP relies on the PDSA (plan-do-study-adjust) model to guide licensee quality improvement.

-The PPEP uses the Cambridge model to define performance.
-This model demonstrates influences across multiple domains that may impact a registrant’s professional performance.
+PEP uses the Cambridge model to define performance.
+This model demonstrates influences across multiple domains that may impact a licensee’s professional performance.

 The Cambridge model for delineating performance and competence (Rethans, J. J., Norcini, J. J., Barón-Maldonado, M., Blackmore, D., Jolly, B. C., LaDuca, T., Lew, S., Page, G. G., & Southgate, L. H. (2002).
 The relationship between competence and performance: implications for assessing practice performance.
 Medical education, 36(10), 901–909. https://doi.org/10.1046/j.1365-2923.2002.01316.x)